Client Login

 Termination Fee

 Termination fees are charged when a business decides to end a factoring agreement early.
 These fees can range from 3% to 15% of the credit line.
 Typically, termination fees are calculated as a percentage of the credit line, either as a fixed amount or based on the remaining term of the agreement.
+The amount and applicability of these fees often depend on whether the agreement is in its initial or renewal term, and are governed by specific termination clauses outlined in the contract.

 When a factoring agreement is terminated, the factor collects all fees and advanced amounts due, and a termination fee is charged.
 Businesses should be aware of these fees and plan accordingly to avoid unexpected financial burdens.